dotnet/maui/README.md

 ## How to Engage, Contribute, and Give Feedback

 Some of the best ways to contribute are to try things out, file issues, join in design conversations, and make pull-requests.
-Proposals for changes specific to Maui can be found [here for discussion](../../issues).
+Proposals for changes specific to MAUI can be found [here for discussion](../../issues).

 ## Code of conduct